QTechnics/QHotspot/README.md

 ## Getting Started

 **!!!
 This project is under construction.
-We are not responsible for any problems that may arise in our system.**
+We are not responsible for any problems that may occur in your system.**

 This project aims to set up a Hotspot panel powered by Laravel, MySQL, PDO, freeRADIUS2 on pfSense with a command and make necessary adjustments.

 It also includes the control application of Unifi antennas as an extra.

-### Prerequisites
+### Prerequirements

 * Fresh installed pfSense 2.3.x or higher